cclearpartners/myi-docs/src/references/custom-parameters-list-view-associations.md

 ### mode

+Influences how the List View Association's data will be added to the main data.
+The value can be one of the below.

 #### COUNT

 For OneToOne List View Associations.
 Adds a field containing the number of records in the LVA's query.
 In most reports, this field is shown automatically.

+Example: `mode:COUNT`

 #### SUM

 For OneToOne List View Assocations.
 Adds a field containing the sum of the values in a field of the LVA's query.
 The List View must only contain one List View Defintion.
 The List View Definition must be a Number.
 In most reports, this field is shown automatically.

+Example: `mode:SUM`

 ## prefix